anfal11/anfal11/README.md

 - 👋 Hello World!
 I'm Anfal Ratul, a final-year Computer Science enthusiast at Daffodil International University in Dhaka, Bangladesh, ready to dive into the professional world of web development.

 - 🚀 Actively Seeking Opportunities: Actively exploring job opportunities, with a strong foundation in the MERN stack.
-Currently engaged in a dynamic Health and Wellness Tracker project, refining skills in MongoDB, Mongoose, Express.js, React.js, Next.js, Node.js, MySQL and PHP.
+Currently engaged in a Real Estate project, refining skills in MongoDB, Mongoose, Express.js, React.js, Next.js, Node.js, MySQL and PHP.

 - 🌟 Passion for Innovation: As graduation approaches, my goal is to leverage my expertise in web development to contribute to groundbreaking projects and collaborate with forward-thinking teams.